setTrackingEnabled()

 When re-enabled:

-- • Attribution and flows work normally again
+- • Attribution and conversion tracking resume normally for future events

 GDPR Consent Example#